kubernetes/enhancements/keps/sig-api-machinery/6361-leader-election-recovery/README.md

 clients, and no longer treats loss of leadership as fatal until the elector gives up.

+In kube-controller-manager, controllers obtain clients through `ControllerClientBuilder`, which today also hands out raw `rest.Config` values via `Config` and `ConfigOrDie`.
+A config obtained that way can be used to build an ungated client, so we will move away from this approach and favor a dependency injection-based approach.
+This has some ripple effects in how controllers are configured that will need to be addressed (root CA publisher, tokens controller, ...).

 ### Pausing reconciliation

 While the write gate guarantees mutual exclusion, a controller that continues